How to find your car’s service history

 • If there’s outstanding finance on the car

-Vehicle history checks only cost a few pounds and can give you the reassurance that there’s no hidden surprises, the service history you’ve been given is reliable and the sale is above board.
+Vehicle history checks only cost a few pounds and can give you the reassurance that there’s no hidden surprises and the sale is above board.

 Frequently asked questions